Cosmological flux noise and measured noise power spectra in SQUIDs: Methods

+While the potential energy of the field $a$ is practically constant, and the field is very homogeneous, there are still tiny spatial density fluctuations imprinted onto this nearly massless field, originating from quantum fluctuations during inflation.
+These fluctuations of the field $a$ are equivalent to tiny conserved spatial misalignment angle fluctuations, and they should still have the same power spectrum as in the very early universe.

-Let us now discuss a possible mechanism how a fluctuation of the axionic misalignent angle surrounding the Earth can couple into Josephson junctions, SQUIDs or $q$-bits.
+Let us now discuss a possible mechanism how a fluctuation of the misalignent angle surrounding locally the moving Earth can couple into Josephson junctions, SQUIDs or qubits.
 Let us first consider standard SQUID physics.
 If two Josephson junctions, one described by the gauge-invariant phase difference $\varphi_1$ and the other one by the gauge-invariant phase difference $\varphi_2$ form a SQUID (superconducting quantum interference device), then it is well-known that the difference $\varphi_1 - \varphi_2$ satisfies \cite{tinkham}

 Here $\Phi$ is the magnetic flux included in a closed loop containing the weak link region of the SQUID, and $\Phi_0=h/2e$ denotes the flux quantum.
 Eq.~(\ref{1}) is a simple consequence of the fact that the joint macroscopic wave function describing the physics of both junctions forming the SQUID must be unique \cite{tinkham}.